tos-kamiya/clicra/README.md

 - `-s, --script`: Generates a script instead of a command.
 - `-f, --refer`: Executes a specified command and uses its output as additional context to improve the accuracy and relevance of task command generation.
 - `-M, --max-chars`: Specifies the maximum number of characters to include from the referred command's output in the prompt (default is `2000`).
+- `--tot`: Use Tree-of-Thought prompting.
+This implicitly specifies the use of a larger model (`llama3:70b`).

 ### Examples